Azure/KAN/docs/tutorial/setup-guide.md

 ![image](https://user-images.githubusercontent.com/10191339/186488323-da75715d-9128-4bff-821e-d88547abc77c.png)

-10. Next you're asked whether you want to create a service principal or use an already existing one.
+10. Next, you're asked whether you want to create a service principal or use an already existing one.

-    - To create a new one, select a name for your service principal.
+    - To create a new one, enter a name for your service principal.

     - To choose an already existing one, make a selection from the list of existing service principals or provide the name of your existing service principal directly.
 (This option is recommended as there can be too many service principals to show with the first option).